Filing a bankruptcy is not like buying a can of Classico spaghetti sauce; instead it is like getting a new pet.

 Use that same analogy to bringing home a new pet.
 All the puppies in the litter look similar.
 You have no way to know which one will become a biter, aggressive or continually shred everything in the house or yard.
 When you first get your new pet home there is great excitement and expectation for a very rewarding partnership.
 A bankruptcy is like that new pet.
 With great advice, proper planning and a little luck, the bankruptcy will go through without a hiccup.
 But, without all of those you will face a nightmare.

-Broken Promises: Some Bankruptcy Attorneys (who view their clients as cash registers) Promise to Help, but End Up Causing Horrible Damage.
+Broken Promises: Some Bankruptcy Attorneys (who believe their clients are just cash registers) Promise to Help, but End Up Causing Horrible Damage.

 Hiring an attorney from the Internet can be the beginning of a nightmare: